atharvard/BMS/README.md

 # BMS
 Battery Management system

+**Introduction**

+A Battery Management System (BMS) is an electronic system that is designed to monitor, regulate, and protect a rechargeable battery.
+It ensures the safe and efficient operation of the battery, helps extend its life, and prevents damage to the battery and other system components.
+Battery Management Systems (BMS) are used for several important reasons:

+Safety: Batteries can be dangerous if not properly managed.
+Overcharging, overdischarging, over-current, and short-circuits can cause thermal runaway, which can lead to damage or even a fire.
+The BMS protects the battery and other system components from these conditions, ensuring the safe operation of the battery.

+Performance: The BMS helps to extend the life of the battery by regulating the charging and discharging process, and by balancing the voltage of individual cells in a multi-cell battery pack.
+This ensures that the battery is operating at optimal performance and extends its lifespan.

+Reliability and Cost-effectiveness: The BMS provides a more reliable and efficient system by monitoring the battery’s State of Charge (SOC) and State of Health (SOH), and by communicating with other system components.
+The BMS helps to reduce costs by reducing the need for maintenance and replacement of the battery.

+Compliance: Many applications, such as electric vehicles and aerospace, have strict regulations and safety requirements that must be met.
+The BMS helps to ensure compliance with these regulations by providing protection and monitoring functions that meet the required standards.

 **Objective**
 The objectives of this work were defined as follows:
 1. To study battery parameters in detail and to do detailed analysis of Battery